aggregion/helm-charts-cdp/aggregion-dc/README.md

 ## DC Configuration through API

 1. Download the latest `deploy-controller` binary.
-1. On your choise: use ingress or make a port forward to DC pod on the 8080 port.
+1. On your choice: use ingress or make a port forward to DC pod on the 8080 port.
 1. Register platform agent:
 ```
 $ ./deploy-controller --dc "http://admin:admin@DOMAIN:8080" platform register selectel k8s "http://<<<service name in kubernetes for agent>>>" "<<< secret from agentk8s.configs.authJwtSecret >>>"